webpro-nl/knip/README.md

 entry files, an essential feature to produce good results.
 This also allows to unleash Exportman on a specific part of your project, and work these separately.

-Exportman is another fresh take on keeping your projects clean & tidy.
+🦸 Exportman is another fresh take on keeping your projects clean & tidy!

 ## Installation